This page tells you about Usher syndrome, covering symptoms and the different types of the condition.

 Some people may also get the following eye conditions, which can cause further sight deterioration:

-- Leakage of blood vessels in the retina causes swelling of the macula.
-This affects as many as 50% of people with retinitis pigmentosa.
+- Macular oedema: leakage of fluid in the blood vessels in the part of retina called the macula, which causes blurry vision and affects reading.
+This affects as many as 50% of people with Usher.

 How common is Usher syndrome?

 Usher syndrome is a rare condition.
 It affects between 4 and 17 people in 100,000 worldwide.